 Frequent Pump Failures

-A failing pump can halt operations, particularly in high-capacity commercial RO units that rely on pressure stability.
+A failing pump can bring everything to a halt, especially in big commercial RO units that depend on steady pressure.

 Causes: